 On November 7, 2016, the Standing Committee of the National People's Congress amended the Private Education Law, or the Amended Private Education Law, which took effect on September 1, 2017.
 Under the Amended Private Education Law, on April 7, 2021, the State Council promulgated the Amended Implementation Rules for the Private Education Law, or the Amended Implementation Rules, which became effective on September 1, 2021.
 The Amended Implementation Rules prohibit social organizations and individuals from controlling a private school that provides compulsory education or a non-profit private school that provides pre-school education through mergers and acquisitions and control agreements, and a private school providing compulsory education is prohibited from conducting transactions with its related party.
 Relevant government authorities will enhance the supervision on the agreements entered into between non-profit private schools and its related party and shall review such transaction on an annual basis.
 In addition, online education activities using internet technology are encouraged by the regulatory authorities and shall comply with laws and regulations related to internet management.
 A private school engaging in online education activities using internet technology shall obtain the relevant private school operating permit.
 It shall also establish and implement internet security management systems and take technical security measures.
-Upon discovery of any information whose release or transmission is prohibited by applicable laws or regulations, the private school engaged in online education activities shall immediately cease the transmission of that information and take further remedial actions, such as deleting that information, to prevent it from spreading.
+Upon discovery of any information whose release or transmission is prohibited by applicable laws or regulations, such as deleting that information, to prevent it from spreading.
 Records pertaining to the situation shall be kept and reported to the appropriate authorities.
 See "Item 4.
-Information on the Company-B. Business Overview-Regulation-Regulations on Private Education-Amended Implementation Rules" for more details.
+Information on the Company-B. Business Overview-Regulations on Private Education-Amended Implementation Rules" for more details.